WMD-group/SMACT/docs/examples.rst

 Examples
 ========

-Here we will give a demonstration of how to use some of SMACT's features.
+Here we will give a demonstration of how to use some of :mod:`smact`'s features.
 For a full set of work-through tutorials in Jupyter notebook form check out `the tutorials section of our GitHub repo <https://github.com/WMD-group/SMACT/tree/master/examples>`_